fortify-presales/FortifyGoDemo/README.md

 # Fortify Go Demo

 This is an example insecure [Go](https://go.dev/) application that can be used for the demonstration of Application Security testing tools, such as [OpenText Application Security](https://www.opentext.com/products/application-security).
+It is designed for testing that security issues can be found when using different Go "routers", e.g. servemux, gorilla, gin, chi, echo.

 Pre-requisities
 ---------------